 For about a year after we moved into the house we live in now, I had a peculiar habit that to this day, no one in my family knows about.
 (Minds out of the gutter, please.
 Nothing illicit going on in suburbia.)

-If you haven’t seen it yet this year, you might remember the Thankfulness Challenge filling up your Facebook feed last November.
+If you haven’t seen it yet this year, you might remember the Thankfulness Challenge filling up your Facebook feed from Novembers past.
 This is when folks post their daily messages of thanks.
 Here at RFM, we also moved #RVAthanks around on Twitter to give the Richmond community another outlet for sharing their sentiments of thanksgiving.

 If you ask me, the good thing about these campaigns on social media was their lack of an extraordinary moment requirement.
 This was everyday stuff coming from real people.
 And there didn’t seem to be any attempts at judging or one-upping.
 For example, seeing a working-mom friend’s Facebook post that her little boy had gone a whole month without an ear infection was just as awesome as my high school friend’s thankfulness post that her family was skiing in Vail (again).
 Really.

-I have not participated in the Thankfulness Challege online, knowing full well that I have this wonderful space every month.
+I have not participated in a Thankfulness Challege online, knowing full well that I have this wonderful space every month.
 I won’t deny, however, that it’s daunting for me to put into words what I’m thankful for.
 Because there’s a lot.
 Should I be deep?
 Or not so much?
 Should I stick to the basics?
 Or explore unknown territory?
-Should I stop pulling a Jim Webb (think Democratic presidential debate) and use this space to actually say something – or just complain about not having enough room to say it in?
-I’ll just go for it!

 First, I am thankful for hair that’s too frizzy and too straight, skin that does not tan, a sluggish metabolism, plantar fasciitis (also known as foot pain), teeth that are never going to be white no matter how many products we try, and zits.
 Everyone has a coping mechanism.
 Mine is the first-world problem.
 As in, every time I hear a heartbreaking story about a parent who has buried a child or a young person battling cancer or a refugee family with nowhere in the world to go, I think about my problems and how incredibly blessed we are as a family, and I am hands-folded, pause-and-reflect thankful.
 Also, our yellow-ish teeth are cavity-free, so that’s something.